Guy Reschenthaler: 2018 special

-In October 2017, Reschenthaler his candidacy for the Republican nomination in the special election in Pennsylvania's 18th congressional district.
+In October 2017, Reschenthaler announced his candidacy for the Republican nomination in the special election in Pennsylvania's 18th congressional district.
 At the Republican Party conference, he lost to State Representative Rick Saccone.
 He received 75 votes from local activists and failed to gain a majority in the first round of voting.
 He was defeated by 32 votes in the second round.

 2018 general

 After a court threw out Pennsylvania's congressional map as an unconstitutional partisan gerrymander, the 18th district was renumbered the 14th and made even more Republican on paper.
 Democrat Conor Lamb defeated Saccone in the special election for the old 18th, but had his home drawn into the neighboring 17th district (the former 12th district) and sought a full term there.

 Reschenthaler ran in the Republican primary for the reconfigured 14th, again facing Saccone.
 This time, he won the nomination with 55.4% of the vote to Saccone's 44.6%.
 In the general election, he defeated the Democratic nominee, businesswoman Bibiana Boerio, with 58% of the vote.